Daniel O. Rose

 Mr. Rose is admitted to the bars of New York and New Jersey, the United States District Courts for the Southern, Eastern and Northern Districts of New York, the District of New Jersey, the Western District of Michigan, the Northern District of Illinois and the Northern District of Florida.
 He is also admitted to the Second Circuit Court of Appeals, where he has successfully argued appeals.
 He has appeared pro hac vice in numerous courts throughout the United States.

-Mr. Rose is the current Chair of the American Bar Association, Tort Trial and Insurance Practice Section, Aviation & Space Law Committee and the current Chair of the American Association for Justice ("AAJ") Aviation Law Section; and is a member of the AAJ Admiralty Law Section; the Association of the Bar of the City of New York, Aeronautics Committee; the Lawyer-Pilots Bar Association and the Aircraft Owners and Pilots Association.
+Mr. Rose is a past Chair of the American Bar Association, Tort Trial and Insurance Practice Section, Aviation & Space Law Committee and of the American Association for Justice ("AAJ") Aviation Law Section; and is a member of the AAJ Admiralty Law Section; the Association of the Bar of the City of New York, Aeronautics Committee; the Lawyer-Pilots Bar Association, and the Aircraft Owners and Pilots Association.

 Areas of Practice